Download: British Values [PDF]

 We must also ensure that principles are actively promoted.

 Promoting Gospel Values and British Values in our School

 From enabling children in the EYFS to develop from playing alongside to playing together, to visits to the involvement in school Parliament in KS2, the promotion of British values is differentiated throughout the school and across the curriculum, particularly in RE and PSHE.
-Our SEAL programme also teach children to have empathy with others and become independent learners.
+Our SEAL programme also teaches children to have empathy with others and become independent learners.

 The School Council is one of the ways children can have a say in what happens in our school.